 shown in other instead.

-Terrain generation is a complex task and may require a substantial amount of time depending on the area size and data resolution.
+Terrain generation is a complex task and may require substantial time depending on the area size and data resolution.
 Sandworm allows using distributed computing to generate terrain.

 Participants of the process: